crewlinker/clgo/README.md

 ## backlog

+- [ ] SHOULD update github.com/caarlos0/env/v6 to v8
 - [ ] MUST include a mechanism to provide isolated schemas to tests, using a "versioned" migration strategy in a migraiton directory
 - [ ] MUST include tracing, and re-add the test for contextual postgres logging (from the old 'back' repo)